 to find a John Foy office near you

-Can I touch my phone?
+Can you touch your phone?

 In general, there’s only one situation where it’s OK to touch your phone: accepting a phone call from someone.
 The rest of the call has to be hands-free or done through a headset, and you still can’t “hold” the phone or have it on your body.